On Farrell-Tate cohomology of GL(3) over rings of quadratic integers: Sample cases

 \end{enumerate}

 Now we have all the information we need to state the computation of the Farrell--Tate cohomology of $\op{PGL}_3(\mathcal{O}_{\mathbb{Q}(\sqrt{-m})})$.

 \begin{theorem} Let $m\neq 3$ be a positive square-free integer and assume that $\mathcal{O}_{-m}$ is a principal ideal domain.
-Then we have
+Then

-Here $c$ is the number of $\mathcal{O}_{-m}[\zeta_3]^\times$-orbits on $\mathcal{O}_{-m}[\zeta_3]/(\zeta_3-1)$, $h_\mu$ is the number of ideal classes in $\mathcal{O}_{-m}[\zeta_3]$ which are Galois-invariant for the natural action of $\op{Gal}(\mathbb{Q}(\sqrt{-m},\sqrt{-3})/\mathbb{Q}(\sqrt{-m}))$, and $h_\lambda$ is the number of 2-element Galois-orbits of ideal classes. {In particular, $h_{\mathbb{Q}(\sqrt{-m},\sqrt{-3})}=2h_\lambda+h_\mu$.} \end{theorem}
+Here $u$ is the number of $\mathcal{O}_{-m}[\zeta_3]^\times$-orbits on $\mathcal{O}_{-m}[\zeta_3]/(\zeta_3-1)$, $h_\mu$ is the number of ideal classes in $\mathcal{O}_{-m}[\zeta_3]$ which are Galois-invariant for the natural action of $\op{Gal}(\mathbb{Q}(\sqrt{-m},\sqrt{-3})/\mathbb{Q}(\sqrt{-m}))$, and $h_\lambda$ is the number of 2-element Galois-orbits of ideal classes. {In particular, $h_{\mathbb{Q}(\sqrt{-m},\sqrt{-3})}=2h_\lambda+h_\mu$.} \end{theorem}

 \begin{proofof}{Theorem~\ref{thm:3-torsion} and Theorem~\ref{thm:gl3_3-torsion}} Both theorems follow from Brown's formula for the Farrell--Tate cohomology.
-By the discussion in Section~\ref{sec:prelims}, the elementary abelian $3$-subgroups of $\op{GL}_3(\mathcal{O}_{-m})$ are all of rank 1.
+By the discussion in Section~\ref{sec:prelims}, the elementary abelian $3$-subgroups of $\op{GL}_3(\mathcal{O}_{-m})$ all have rank 1.
 The structure of the centralizers and normalizers was described in the Dedekind ring case in Lemma~\ref{lem:fiber} and Lemma~\ref{lem:semidirect}.
-The same results are true in the more general case of Theorem~\ref{thm:3-torsion}, using the structure results concerning unit groups of orders, cf. \cite{neukirch}.
+The same results are true in the more general case of Theorem~\ref{thm:3-torsion}, using the structure results concerning unit groups of orders, cf. \cite{neukirch}*{Chapter 1, \S12, Theorem 12.12 and Proposition 12.9}.
 Theorem~\ref{thm:gl3_3-torsion} then follows from the more precise result of Proposition~\ref{prop:halfreiner} and the previous discussion of the $\mathcal{O}_{-m}[\zeta_3]^\times$-action on $\mathcal{O}_{-m}/(3)$ above. \end{proofof}

 More explicit information on the Farrell--Tate cohomology of such groups can now be obtained via the following computation included in \cite{sl2ff}: